One night, I was working on an important document on my desktop, when the power went out. In the blink of an eye, all my unsaved work was gone.

 While upgrading to a higher power supply may seem like a better idea, it isn’t always necessary.
 A general rule is; upgrade if you expect to run more than 3 air conditioning units at the same time, or you’re always experiencing power trips from overload.

-Most newer houses, or large houses will already have a three-phase power supply.
+Most newer houses, or large houses will already have a 3-phase power supply.
 But if you are in an older terrace house, you may need to upgrade.